wasimusu/distcache/description.md

     - Create 100,000 files of random images maybe (binary).
 Read and query these files.
     - Note: For benchmarks, we consider reading from database/file directly versus having querying in-memory key, value store.
 - Add sample code
-- Implement consistent hashing
-- Implement health checks
-- Deal with unavailable servers like cache miss.
-When they come back online again, they will be treated as new servers.

 - ##### TODO for persistent storage
 - Write in batches to the disk.
 Make provision for flush as well.
 - When key is not in the cache, check for it in the disk